Current facets (Pre-Master)

 In what way does your research add to Inclusive Prosperity?

 ‘Joris Krijger and I received a grant for an exploratory study about disruptive technologies.
-The Faculty of Philosophy will collaborate with Erasmus School of Law and Rotterdam School of Management.
+The Erasmus School of Philosophy will collaborate with Erasmus School of Law and Rotterdam School of Management.
 We aim to develop and start a PhD project this year.
 It’s still in an exploratory state, but it could be about the just mentioned ‘computerization of law’.

 You might also think about a company like Uber, a prime example of disruptive technology.
 The popularity of Uber affects existing entrepreneurial structures in our society, it affects the whole taxi industry.
 It’s interesting because it represents a new kind of organization and business model.
 Additionally, it’s an American company so they’re dealing with American regulations, so it also has an important legal dimension.
 And when it comes to autonomous cabs and other cars, fascinating philosophical and ethical questions arise as well.
 What about legal liability and moral responsibility in the case of car accidents with autonomous vehicles?
 How should we program the software if the car has to choose between a crash that might result in the death of all four passengers and steering to the bike lane, killing only one person, the passing cyclist?